daphne-eu/daphne/doc/DaphneDSL/Builtins.md

 `Native Python Environment`: If you're using DAPHNE with the system-wide Python installation, any Python code passed to `map()` will utilize the system's default Python version and its installed libraries.

-`Virtual Environments (venv)`: If you want to us the `map()` function within a virtual environment, you firstly have to run the `build.sh` script after starting the venv, as the Python Header files have to be compiled against the Daphne application, before using it.
+`Virtual Environments (venv)`: If you want to use the `map()` function within a virtual environment, you firstly have to run the `build.sh` script after starting the venv, as the Python Header files must be compiled with the Daphne application before you can use them.

 ### Processing of integers in Python UDFs for DAPHNE: